PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

         mac.name: MacTask
         mac.python.name: MacPyTask

-    These are tree ways to use variable.
+    These are tree ways to use variables.
     Note that you cannot have `<language>.<variable>` and `<platform>.<variable>` at the same time.
-    In this case value for `<language>.<language>.<variable>` is ambiguous and iegen will complain about it.
+    In this case the value for `<language>.<language>.<variable>` is ambiguous and iegen will complain about it.
     Another important thing is that default values also can be specified per platform language.